TrendsAI-bit/Solanatokensincinerator/getting-started/quick-start.md

 - **Start Small**: Try burning a small amount first to get familiar
 - **Check Gas Fees**: Ensure you have enough SOL for transaction fees
 - **Save Transaction Links**: All burns are permanently recorded on Solana
-- **Share Your Burns**: Use the social sharing feature to show off your cosmic burns!
+- **Share Your Burns**: Use the social sharing feature to show off your bonk burns!

 ## ⚡ Quick Examples